Learning and Teaching Conference 2026

 More information can be found on the Learning and Teaching Conference page of the Learning and Teaching @ Newcastle website and look out for conference updates in future newsletters.

-Remember you can sign up or submit a proposal, the deadline for submissions is Friday 9th January 2026.
+Remember you can sign up and students can submit a proposal, the deadline for student submissions is Friday 31st January 2026.